Albury - South

 Employment performance in Albury - South has been below expectations when compared to most other areas nationally

-Albury-South has a well-educated workforce with 5.7% unemployment rate as of June 2025.
-It experienced 3.7% employment growth over the past year.
+Albury - South has a well-educated workforce with essential services sectors being well represented.
+The unemployment rate in the area was 5.7% as of June 2021 and there was an estimated employment growth of 3.7% over the past year.

 Frequently Asked Questions - Employment